GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/GitWorkflow.rst

    This was done without cleaning the commit history in each feature branch prior to the merge into develop, resulting in an overly verbose history.
-   Furthermore, as would be expected, having many active feature branches resulted in a fairly wide/spaghetti history.
+   Furthermore, as would be expected, having many active feature branches resulted in a fairly wide (spaghetti) history.
    At some point in the development process, we chose to switch primarily to a squash-merge approach which results in a linear develop history.
    While this fixes the spaghetti history, we do potentially lose important commit history during the development process.